Data Flow in Murano

 To put these concepts into action, the Lightbulb Quick Start Guide is recommended to get you started on developing with your own components.

-Remember, if you ever have a question, check out the Murano forum, and feel free to email support for sticky questions/problems at firstname.lastname@example.org.
+Remember, if you ever have a question, check out the Exosite Community forum, and feel free to email support with sticky questions or issues at email@example.com.